workkkfor2012/gemini-coder/packages/vscode/README.md

 - `Gemini Coder: Change Default Models`: Allows you to change the default primary and secondary models.
 - `Gemini Coder: Refactor this file`: Refactors the current file based on the provided instruction.
 - `Gemini Coder: Copy File Refactoring Prompt to Clipboard`: Copies the refactoring prompt to the clipboard.
+- `Gemini Coder: Open Web Chat with instruction...`: Copies the instruction with context to the clipboard and opens the selected web chat.
 - `Gemini Coder: Open Web Chat with Autocompletion Prompt`: Copies the current autocompletion prompt to the clipboard and opens the selected web chat.
+- `Gemini Coder: Open Web Chat with file refactoring prompt...`: Copies the refactoring prompt to the clipboard and opens the selected web chat.

 ## Set up custom providers